stevecook23/angel-food/README.md

 ![am I responsive](readme_docs/testcases/responsive.png "Am I responsive")

 ## Deployment
 This website has been deployed on Heroku, the deployment for which is available at https://angel-food-3a8bebdae07e.herokuapp.com/.
 It was developed using the Code Institute full template repository, available at Github.
+It can also be deployed locally on your machine.

 To view the deployment on Heroku: